-While material is not critical to all tool types, as shown by range of textures or different degrees of hardness.
+While material is not critical to all tool types, as shown by Type 11, some types may be made of different materials to provide a range of textures or different degrees of hardness.
 Polishing disks at Little Egypt are made of gneiss, metagreywacke, quartzite, sandstone and mudstone.
 These rocks differ both in texture and hardness.
 At the King Site they are made of chert and siltstone, which are smooth rocks, and sandstone which is textured.
 What may be evident at the 2 sites are 3 grades of rubbing materials, varying from quite abrasive to fine grained.